Dutch

 Michael Anderson (Cambridge, United Kingdom) Cognitive and neurobiological mechanisms supporting intentional forgetting (30')

-Ralph Wientjens (Amsterdam) Retrieval stopping versus Extinction: disentangling effects on memory content and emotional affect (20')
+Ralph Wientjens (Amsterdam) Memory suppression versus Extinction: disentangling effects on memory content and emotional affect (20')

 Kevin van Schie (Tilburg) Non-invasive brain stimulation to enhance individuals’ capacity to control intrusive memories (20')